treeio/treeio/README.markdown

 License
 =======

-Tree.io is licensed under the GNU Affero General Public License.
+Tree.io is licensed under the MIT License.
+See the `LICENSE` file.

 Installation on Ubuntu or Debian with MySQL